asakusarb/action_args/README.md

 ```

 Hitting "/hoge/fuga?piyo=foo" will call `fuga('foo')` and output 'foo'.
-So, you do never need to touch the ugly `params` Hash in order to fetch the request parameters.
+This allows you to explicitly state which members of the `params` Hash are used in your controller actions,

 ## StrongParameters

 ActionArgs plays very nice with Rails 4 StrongParameters.

+### Required Parameters
+Method parameters that you specify are required.
+If a key of the same name does not exist in the params Hash,
+an ArgumentError is raised.

-In this `show` action, ActionArgs `require`s the `id` parameter.
+In this `show` action, ActionArgs will require that `id` parameter is provided.
-Hence, if the `id` value has not been specified in the request parameter, it raises an error in the same way as usual Ruby methods do.

 ```ruby
 class UsersController < ApplicationController
   # the `id` parameter is mandatory